QCD sum rule study of topped mesons within heavy quark effective theory: Discussion and Conclusions

 However, for the top quark, the discrepancy between the two schemes becomes significantly larger:

 indicating a gap of nearly \( 10~\mathrm{GeV} \).
 Since the residual mass \( \overline{\Lambda} \) is only of order \( 1~\mathrm{GeV} \), such a large deviation would compromise the numerical reliability of the extracted meson mass.
 Therefore, we adopt the pole mass of the top quark in our final evaluation of the \( T_s^\star \) meson mass.
 This choice also suggests that pole masses might generally be more suitable in QCD sum rule applications—a possibility that merits further investigation.
-For consistency, we have also used the pole mass of the strange quark, as defined in Eq.~(\ref{eq:condensate}).
+Additionally, when electroweak corrections are considered, the $\overline{\text{MS}}$ mass of the top quark approaches its pole mass.
+For further details, the reader is referred to Ref.~\citep{Kataev:2022dua}.